Bringing you the latest news & resources in eye health

 The cross-sectional study involved 445 men aged 50 and over.
 Of these men, 71 had a type of cataract called a nuclear cataract, and the remaining 374 had no history of cataracts or other eye disorders.
 Among these men, 79 were commercial pilots.

-Of course, a cataract would not spell the end of the career of a pilot – cataract surgery is the most common and most successful surgical procedure in the world.
+Of course, a cataract would not spell the end of the career of a pilot – cataract surgery is one of the most common and most successful surgical procedures in the world.
 Recent technology has also seen the introduction of laser cataract surgery, which uses laser technology to perform the first three steps of the procedure.
-Laser cataract surgery makes what is already a safe procedure even safer.
+In some situations, laser cataract surgery can makes what is already a safe procedure even safer.

 Good news for pilots, astronauts and everyone else on terra firma.

 The information on this page is general in nature.
 All medical and surgical procedures have potential benefits and risks.
 Consult your ophthalmologist for specific medical advice.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.